KnowledgeCaptureAndDiscovery/somef/README.md

 - **Changelog**: Description of the changes between versions
 - **Issue tracker**: Link where to open issues for the target repository
 - **Programming languages**: Languages used in the repository
-- **Acknowledgements**: People or institutions that the authors would like to acknowledge in their software component
 - **Repository Status**: Repository status as it is described in [repostatus.org](https://www.repostatus.org/)
 - **Arxiv Links**: Links to Arxiv articles
 - **Stargazers count**: Total number of stargazers of the project
 - **Forks count**: Number of forks of the project
 - **Forks url**: Links to forks made of the project
 - **Code of Conduct**: Link to the code of conduct of the project
-- **Script**: Snippets of code contained in the readme file
+- **Scripts**: Snippets of code contained in the repository.
+- **Support channels**: Help channels one can use to get support about the target software component.
+- **Images**: Images used to illustrate the software component.
+- **Logo**: Main logo used to represent the target software component.

-We use different supervised classifiers, header analysis, regular expressions and the GitHub API to retrieve all these fields (more than one technique may be used for each field)
+We use different supervised classifiers, header analysis, regular expressions and the GitHub/Gitlab API to retrieve all these fields (more than one technique may be used for each field)

 ## Documentation
 See full documentation at [https://somef.readthedocs.io/en/latest/](https://somef.readthedocs.io/en/latest/)